Mustafa Arapi: Accomplishments

 Arapi has held more than 20 personal art exhibitions all over the world and has also participated in the International Biennale of Ankara in 1985 and Alexandria in 1987.

-He has been honored by the Albanian Parliament with the “Naim Frasheri Order” in 1989 for high level of artistic performance and has also won the First Honorary Prize in the 2nd International Biennal Raciborz in Poland, first Prize in the Onufri International contest in Tirana, Honorary Award at the Third International exhibition contemporary arts World Conceptin Budapest etc.
+He has been honored by the Albanian Parliament with the “Naim Frasheri Order” in 1989 for high level of artistic performance and has also won the First Honorary Prize in the 2nd International Biennal Raciborz in Poland, first Prize in the Onufri International contest in Tirana, Honorary Award at the Third International exhibition contemporary arts World Concept in Budapest etc.

 In 2019, he concluded the restoration of the paintings of the Catholic Cathedral in Prizren.
 The project had been approved by the Ministry of Culture of Kosovo two years earlier and was documented in detail in a 170-page report.
 The restoration lasted a year and a half and was successfully completed.

-He has also written numerous scientific and artistic articles in many national and international magazines.
+He also wrote numerous scientific and artistic articles in many national and international magazines.
 The articles published in the magazine Monumentet are especially remembered.